 The standalone VR form factor represents the next significant phase of VR hardware development at Oculus.
 Through our partnership with Xiaomi, both Oculus Go and Mi VR Standalone represent our first step in delivering that sweet spot between mobile and PC VR.
 These devices will be, hands down, the easiest way to get into VR. – Hugo Barra, VP of VR at Facebook

-The core hardware including a 2K high-resolution fast-switch LCD screen, next-generation lenses and the integrated spatial audio technology is indifferent for the two devices.
-Apart from these jaw-dropping configurations the devices come with a vast content library of movies, 360° videos and interactive games.
+The core hardware, including a 2K high-resolution fast-switch LCD screen, next-generation lenses, and integrated spatial audio technology, is indifferent to the two devices.
+Apart from these jaw-dropping configurations, the devices come with a vast content library of movies, 360° videos and interactive games.
 These can be accessed from the Mi VR Store.

 Mi VR Standalone comes with an integrated spatial audio technology that has been developed by Oculus.
 The audio drivers are built directly into the headset.
 This arrangement makes it much easier & faster to get in and out of VR much.
 So, the headsets can easily be shared with others.
 For private listening purposes there is a 3.5mm headphone jack as well.

 The Mi VR Standalone boasts of a really powerful video player and a localized social experience, courtesy of the Oculus technology.
 It supports both the Oculus Mobile SDK and the Mi VR SDK.
 Xiaomi is also working with the developers to make some of the popular games, videos and apps from the Oculus Store available to the Mi VR Store in China.